cbrepo/celery/docs/configuration.rst

 CELERY_DEFAULT_QUEUE
 ~~~~~~~~~~~~~~~~~~~~

-The name of the default queue used by `.apply_async` if the message has
-no route or no custom queue has been specified.
+The queue used by default, if no custom queue is specified.
+This queue must

-This queue must be listed in :setting:`CELERY_QUEUES`.
+be listed in :setting:`CELERY_QUEUES`.
-If :setting:`CELERY_QUEUES` is not specified then it this automatically
-created containing one queue entry, where this name is used as the name of
-that queue.

 The default is: `celery`.

 .. seealso::